ToddAtLarge/training/README.md

 # Training
-A quick reference to the training platforms I've used and enjoy.
+A quick reference to the training platforms I've used and enjoyed.

 ## General IT and Other